michaeldavies64/sequence_types_physical_demands/README.md

 # sequence_types_physical_demands

-Repository containing video of different sequence types from MD PhD Study 2
+📖⚽🤓Repository containing video of different sequence types from MD PhD Study 2.
+Note: LCFC always in blue and Opposition in red

 ⚽ In Possession Sequences